makersacademy/student-directory/12_loading_data_from_file.md

 First, we need to open the file for reading.
 Then, we'll read the contents of the file, iterate over all lines, split every line at the comma and put a new hash into the array `@students`.
 Finally, we'll close the file.

-Before write the code, let's talk about different file access modes.
+Before writing the code, let's talk about different file access modes.
 When we opened the file for writing in the previous section, we did this:

 ````ruby
 File.open("students.csv", "w")